joramot/DB_schema_diagram/README.md

 # 📖 [Clinic Database] <a name="about-project"></a>
 *Clinic* is a relational database which helps us to keep records of patients that have received treatments and paid the invoices.
+This database is the foundation for analyzing data and create strategies for our marketing purposes.
 We get a database diagram, interpret it, and implement the SQL needed to build that database.
 <br/>
 ## 🛠 Built With <a name="built-with"></a>